kwkoo/kahoot-clone-nodejs/README.md

 1. Login to OpenShift by running `oc login`

-1. Run `oc apply -f yaml/quiz.yaml`
+1. Run `oc apply -f yaml/quiz-openshift.yaml`

-1. Create a route: `oc expose svc/health`

 To create a quiz, go to `http://HOSTNAME/create/`